anoma/namada-indexer/README.md

 ### Prerequisites

 - Create the `.env` file in the root of the project.
-You can use the `.env_sample` as a reference:
+You can use the `.env_sample` file as a reference:

 ```sh
 cp .env_sample .env
 ```

-- Set the `TENDERMINT_URL` with the Namada RPC url
+- Set the `TENDERMINT_URL` with the Namada RPC url:
   - [Either create a local chain](https://docs.namada.net/operators/networks/local-network)
   - Or use a Public RPC